 La Voûte comes from a relatively new appellation called Touraine Chenonceaux, which was created in 2011 after 20 years in the making.
 Chenonceaux is known for the majestic Château de Chenonceau, featured on the La Voûte label.
 The wines are from selected parcels of vines located in Touraine.
 The Sauvignon Blanc is often not released until May following the vintage, spending around seven months on its lees to add weight, texture and complexity.

-This wine is pale lemon in colour with youthful lights.
-It has an intense, elegant nose combining grapefruit, tropical fruits and blackcurrant.
+This wine is pale lemon in colour, with youthful lights.
+It has an intense, elegant nose combining of grapefruit, tropical fruits and blackcurrant.
 On the palate, it is fresh and clean, with a fine mineral character and long finish.